Creating a Career Development Plan: Tips and Strategies

 - What are my current technical and soft skills?

-The truthful answers to these questions provide valuable insight into what you need to focus on in your role in order to progress up the ladder with ease.
+Answering these questions truthfully provides invaluable insights into the areas you need to focus on in your job role to progress upwardly with ease.

-Set out the long-term goals for your chosen career field precisely.
-A clear understanding of your long-term goals keeps you focused on what you want to achieve in the future.
+Identify the long-term objectives of the profession you are interested in.
+A clear understanding of your long-term goals keeps you focused on what you would like to achieve in the future.

 Answer these three questions to yourself: